 Turmeric actually gets stronger when cooked, so it can be added earlier in the cooking process in a recipe for a stew or braised dish.

 To use fresh turmeric, you will need to peel the root as the skin is too tough to eat.
 This is easy to do with a vegetable peeler, knife, or spoon.
 Then you can grate it, slice it, or dice it.

-With both fresh and ground turmeric, always be aware that it is a powerful yellow dye.
-It will stain your fingers, clothing, and countertop.
-Wear glove and an apron and cover any surfaces.
+With both fresh and ground turmeric, always be aware that it is a powerful yellow dye; it will stain your fingers, clothing, and countertop.
+Wear gloves and an apron and cover any surfaces.

 Recipes With Turmeric

 Turmeric is an important ingredient in curry mixes, chutney, and mustard pickles.
 It also goes well with chicken, duck, turkey, vegetables, rice, and salad dressing.
-One use that is growing in popularity is to have turmeric in a milk latte or tea.
+Adding turmeric to a milk latte or tea is popular.

 Substitutions for Turmeric